CTO Greg Luck Leaves Software AG Terracotta to Join Startup Hazelcast

 About Hazelcast, Inc.

-Hazelcast is the leading provider of operational in-memory computing with tens of thousands of installed clusters and over 16 million server starts per month.
+Hazelcast is the leading open source in-memory data grid with tens of thousands of installed clusters and over 23MM server starts per month.
 The Hazelcast operational in-memory computing platform helps leading companies, like Capital One, Chicago Board Options Exchange, Deutsche Bank, Ellie Mae, and Mizuho Securities USA, manage their data and distribute processing using in-memory storage and parallel execution for breakthrough application speed and scale.